neondatabase/website/content/docs/guides/grafbase.md

 ## Add code to your resolvers

-In both resolvers, we'll use the @neondatabase/serverless NPM dependency to connect to our Neon database.

-Inside respolvers/product/add-product-visit we will insert a new record in the product_visits with the productId each time this resolver is queried.
+1. In the `respolvers/product/add-product-visit` resolver, add the following code, which will insert a new record in the `product_visits` table with the `productId` each time the resolver is queried.

 ```graphql
 // grafbase/resolvers/add-product-visit.js